edibotopic/mix-sim/readme.md

 Classes of particles are coloured according to their size (small=black, medium=yellow, large=red).
 A main camera can be moved to inspect the simulation.
 An inset camera can be used to observe a top-down view of the mixing behaviour.
-A slider (built using lil-gui) allows users to control the mixing speed in the chamber.
+A basic slider (built using lil-gui) allows users to control the mixing speed in the chamber.

 ## Limitations

 ### Model

-The geometrical modelling was done using Babylon.js primitives (cylinders, boxes, spheres) and Boolean operations (union, subtraction).
+The geometrical modelling was done using Babylon.js primitives (cylinders, boxes, spheres) and Boolean operations (union, subtraction) alone.
 As no dedicated modelling software was used (e.g., Blender), the designs are rudimentary in nature.
-Furthermore, there is not labelling of elements currently, as the scene was quickly prototyped for presentation purposes.

 ### Collisions

 An array of invisible "backup" collision impostors extends around the central chamber to prevent particles escaping the main chamber — this is not perfect (particles may occasionally still escape) and probably not performant either.
-It would be preferable to have better collision detection within the chamber.

 ### Performance